Julio Jones rebounds from injury to deliver impressive, terrifying performance

-ATLANTA—He was lurking, running decoy routes and the occasional quick slant.
+ATLANTA — He was lurking, running decoy routes and the occasional quick slant.
 He took plays off, jogging to the sideline and watching with the rest of the Georgia Dome as Mohamed Sanu gashed the Green Bay Packers defense.
 You started to wonder whether the reports of injuries to his toe and foot were even more severe than reported.

-And then Julio Jones reminded you that he’s Julio Jones, and the only thing that remained in doubt was how many points he’d hang on the poor Packers defense … and how badly he could carve up the Patriots in the Super Bowl.
+And then Julio Jones reminded you that he’s Julio Jones, and the only thing that remained in doubt was how many points he’d hang on the poor Packers … and how badly he could carve up the Patriots in the Super Bowl.

-Atlanta thrashed Green Bay 44-21 to win the NFC championship and earn the franchise’s second-ever Super Bowl berth, and Jones played a central role.
+Atlanta thrashed Green Bay 44-21 to win the NFC championship and earn the franchise’s second Super Bowl berth, and Jones played a central role.
 The all-universe Falcons receiver, the man for whom Atlanta traded a king’s ransom of draft picks and still came out ahead, the Human Boost Button, Jones ended the first half and kicked off the second with two plays that stomped out whatever embers remained of Green Bay’s flickering hopes.

 Seven seconds remaining in the half.
 Falcons up 17-0, on the Packers’ 5-yard line, maybe one snap remaining.
 Jones curled into the end zone, fronted overmatched cornerback LaDarius Gunter, and dove toward the sideline as Matt Ryan rifled a pass his way.
-Jones caught the ball about three feet off the ground, planted his foot and then somehow managed to drag the curl of his right instep just inside the green of the end zone.
+Jones caught the ball about 3 feet off the ground, planted his foot and then somehow managed to drag the curl of his right instep just inside the green of the end zone.
 A review confirmed what Jones already knew: 24-0, Falcons.

-Sixty-one seconds of game clock later, with Atlanta having forced Green Bay into a three-and-out that took just 11 seconds off the clock, Jones cut straight across the field from left to right, caught a Ryan pass like he was picking up keys off a table, and then stiff-armed, eluded and flat-out outran four Packers defenders.
+Sixty-one seconds of game clock later, with Atlanta having forced Green Bay into a three-and-out that took just 11 seconds off the clock, Jones cut straight across the field from left to right, caught a Ryan pass like he was picking up keys off a table, and then stiff-armed, eluded and outran four Packers.
 And he did it in less time than it took you to read that sentence.

 “Their plan was to tug and hold,” Jones said.
 “Any cornerback is going to do that, to mess up the timing that the quarterback and the receiver have.
 I spinned out, and Matt gave me a floater and let me run through the ball.
 After that, those guys couldn’t tackle me once I got going.”